The Wicked Lady (1983 film): Development

-Michael Winner bought the rights from the Rank Organisation and took the film to Faye Dunaway, who agreed to star in the leading role.
-Winner then raised finance from the Cannon Group in February 1982.

-In March John Gielgud and Alan Bates agreed to star and the budget was set at $15 million.
+Michael Winner bought the rights to The Wicked Lady from the Rank Organisation and took the film to Faye Dunaway, who agreed to star in the leading role.
+Winner then raised financing from The Cannon Group in February 1982.
+In March 1982, John Gielgud and Alan Bates agreed to star and the budget was set at $15 million.
 Winner called the film "Bonnie and Clyde in the 17th century."

-In May Dunaway also announced she would make a second film for Cannon, Duet for One which would be directed by her then-boyfriend Terry O'Neill along with Dede Allen.
+In May, Dunaway also announced she would make a second film for Cannon, Duet for One, which would be directed by her then-boyfriend Terry O'Neill along with Dede Allen.

 Menahem Golan of Cannon said that "stars who would never have worked with us before are now happy to sign.
-We pay them peanuts - but we give them big percentages.
+We pay them peanuts — but we give them big percentages.
 Faye, Alan and John were happy to sign for The Wicked Lady because they have 50% of the film.
 And we have small overheads, so they'll get their money."
 Dunaway said, "I really feel it will be a fun picture.
 A period romp, it's a mixture between Bonnie and Clyde and Tom Jones."